radicalappdev/Interactive-3D-Graphics-For-FileMaker/Layers3D/README.md

 Proof of concept: FileMaker Layout (from clipboard) to 3D layers.

+NOTE: BaseElements is required to use the live demo for this scene.

 ## Getting Started

 - clone the repo or download the project